 Regional Media in the Digital Age Summit

-This event is hosted on Bathurst campus and streamed virtually.
-To celebrate the 50th anniversary of the School of Communication at Bathurst, and to launch our new Bachelor of Communication...Find out more ..
+To celebrate the 50th anniversary of the School of Communication at Bathurst, and to launch our new Bachelor of Communication - the only Communication degree co-designed, co-developed and co-delivered with...See past event ..

 EVENT / 5 Nov 2021 1:00 pm